- Home

 JAG is dedicated to ensuring that all JAG People respond to emergencies with consideration for the needs of the children.

-3.3.
+1.4.
 Service Closure

-In the event of the Service’s temporary closure, Team Members will contact children’s parents and guardians and request they collect their children until the Service can be deemed a safe and healthy environment again.
-The relevant state Regulatory Authority will be advised of the closure.
+In the event of the Service's temporary closure, Team Members will contact children's parents and guardians and request they collect their children until the Service can be deemed a safe and healthy environment again.
+The relevant State Regulatory Authority will be advised of the closure.

-3.4.
+1.5.
 Fire Safety

 Services are encouraged to seek visits from the fire service to assist the children's awareness and understanding of fire safety.

-3.6.
+1.6.
 Leading Safe Practices

 JAG people are led by Service Leaders who regularly assess and build capability in risk identification, mitigation, and emergency response.
 This includes internal and external training to build knowledge and responsiveness.